U.S. Taxation of India Income

 The term U.S. person is often confused with term U.S. Citizen.
 While U.S. citizen is a very specific identity/definition, a US person is much more broad and encompassing.

 You do not have to be a US citizen to qualify as a US person.
 Moreover, you did not even have to be a Legal Permanent Resident/Green-Card Holder either.
-Rather, all you have to do is meet the IRS Substantial Presence Test (SPT).
+Rather, all you have to do is meet the IRS Substantial Presence Test (SPT) — which is typical for H1-B, and L-1 visa holders who reside in the U.S. full-time.

-For a more in-depth summary of the substantial presence test, you can refer to our prior blog page analyzing the SPT requirements.
+For a more in-depth summary of the substantial presence test, you can refer to our FAQ page, which includes a post that summarizes the SPT requirements.
 In a nutshell, if you are in the United States for at least 30 days in the current year and for an average of 121 days in each of the last three years, chances are you will have to file taxes and report properly on an FBAR, etc.

-In other words, if you meet the reporting requirement then you are required to file tax returns and report all of your foreign income just as you were US citizen born in the United States.
+If you meet the Substantial Presence Test, then you are required to file tax returns and report all of your foreign income just as you were US citizen born in the United States.

 IRS Reporting Requirements

-The default status is that everything has to be reported, and then you work backwards to determine whether some exemptions/exclusions may apply.
+The default status is that everything has to be reported, and then you work backwards to determine whether some exemptions, exclusions, or limitations may apply.

-Here are some typical issues we come across:
+Here are some typical issues we come across with our clients from India:

 PPF (Public Provident Fund)

-Even though your Public Provident fund is not being taxed during the 15 years of growth, it will be taxed in the United States on the accrued, but non-distributed income.
+Even though your Public Provident fund is not being taxed during the growth phase, it will be taxed in the United States on the accrued, but non-distributed income.

 Foreign Mutual Funds